shaurya559/Induction-2025/README.md

 Lunch break is started from 11:30am to 1:00pm <br>

-AT 1pm to 2pm - Dr Arshdeep sing gave a speech on FOOD .He said Food provides nutrients  proteins, carbs, fats, vitamins, and minerals.
+In Auditorium from 1pm to 2pm - Dr Arshdeep sing gave a speech on FOOD .He said Food provides nutrients  proteins, carbs, fats, vitamins, and minerals.
 It gives the energy our body needs to move, think, breathe, and grow.
 It helps build and repair tissues like muscles, skin, organs.
 It supports the immune system and overall well-being.